glamboyosa/tom/README.md

 ## Pages

 1. **Home Page** (`index.html`)
-   - Displays the resume PDF in a full-width viewer
+   - Displays the resume PDF in a full-width viewer via an iframe
    - Clean, responsive design
    - Navigation to QR code page